Azure/azure-iot-sdk-node/provisioning/service/samples/readme.md

 * For creating an EnrollmentGroup:

-If you already have a PEM or CER file that simply give the file name below on the command line "node create_enrollment_groupd.js ...".
+If you already have a PEM or CER file then simply give the file name below on the command line "node create_enrollment_groupd.js ...".
 If you need to create a PEM file there are command scripts in this [directory](https://github.com/Azure/azure-iot-sdk-c/tree/master/tools/CACertificates) that could be useful FOR TESTING.
 Please see the md file in that directory [C SDK cert tools overview.](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md)

 ```
 $ npm install